-The possible responses are discussed in the next section, "Phase 5 Responses."
+The possible responses are discussed in "Phase 5 Responses" on page 226.
 The typical answer is Yes.

-'''

 FREE BLK COUNT WRONG IN SUPERBLOCK (FIX?)

-'''

 The actual count of free blocks does not match the count in the superblock of the filesystem.

-'''

 BAD FREE LIST (SALVAGE?)

-'''

 This message is always preceded by one or more of the Phase 5 information messages.